Home of the Fairfax County Redevelopment and Housing Authority

 Robert Schwaninger, an attorney, has been practicing before the Federal Communications Commission since 1982, and began his own firm in 1986.
 Since that time, he has represented hundreds of businesses, licensees, tower owners, and persons before the FCC, the U.S. Court of Appeals, and various federal agencies and offices.
 Mr. Schwaninger has been a featured speaker before several trade organizations, including the Site Owners and Managers Association; International Bridge, Tunnel and Turnpike Association; and the National Surveillance Association among others.
 Mr. Schwaninger has written numerous articles on various telecommunications and regulation issues which have been published in industry journals such as Communications, Compliance Engineering, Popular Communications, and Mobile Radio Technology (MRT).
 He also served as Regulatory Consultant to MRT for nine years, and wrote a monthly column for that publication entitled “In the Public Interest.”
 Mr. Schwaninger is the co-author of Fryer’s Market Report – a comprehensive evaluation and overview of the radio tower industry and the financial opportunities that it holds for investors and operators.
 Mr. Schwaninger has been quoted often in national publications, such as Newsweek, The Wall Street Journal, and various local news outlets, including providing interviews on nationally syndicated radio talk shows.
 Mr. Schwaninger is a graduate of the University of Missouri School of Law (J.D.); he also holds a Bachelor’s Degree in Journalism from the University of Missouri.
 Mr. Schwaninger was appointed to the Fairfax County Redevelopment and Housing Authority in 2006.

-Commissioner Jonas’ community involvement has included membership in a steering committee to develop a partnership between Trinity Presbyterian Church and Herndon Elementary School; leadership within local Girl Scout troops; serving as a Sunday school teacher at Trinity Presbyterian; and volunteering for the Herndon Hammerheads swim team.
-She holds a Bachelor of Arts and Masters of Education degrees from the College of William and Mary and works as a Senior Account Executive in the technology industry.
+Commissioner McKenna's community involvement has included membership in a steering committee to develop a partnership between Trinity Presbyterian Church and Herndon Elementary School; leadership within local Girl Scout troops; serving as a Sunday school teacher at Trinity Presbyterian; and volunteering for the Herndon Hammerheads swim team.
+She holds Bachelor of Arts and Masters of Education degrees from the College of William and Mary and works as a Senior Account Executive in the technology industry.

 Vice Chair, Dranesville District

-C. MELISSA JONAS
+C. MELISSA MCKENNA

 Bio coming soon!